oxctl/deployment-test-utils/README.md

 DEPLOYMENT_TEST_PATH=/accounts/1/external_tools/789
 ```

-If any are missing, `assertVariables.js` will fail fast to help you diagnose configuration.

-## Write The Tests

-The following must be set (locally or in CI):
- * `CANVAS_HOST` - trailing slash is optional
- * `OAUTH_TOKEN`
- * `DEPLOYMENT_TEST_PATH` - leading slash is optional (Previously named `URL` which was changed as it was found to be confusing.)
-Use the utilities from this repository when writing your deployment tests.
 Here's a simple example which asserts that some specific text, `XXXXXXXXXXXXXXX`, appears on a page.
 The test(s) can be as simple or as complex as seems appropriate.

 ```js
 import { test, expect } from '@playwright/test'